AmirEbrahiminasab/Real-Time-Facial-Recognition-Using-Fine-Tuned-Model-on-FER-2013-Dataset-OpenCV/README.md

 After fine-tuning, the model is saved and used for real-time recognition.
 The integration with OpenCV allows the system to capture webcam video, detect faces, and classify the emotion displayed by the face in real-time.

 ## Results
+As it's shown below the model fails to detect disgust which is to be expected mixing it up with anger.

 ![Confusion Matrix1](results/out1.png)
 ![Detection](results/out2.png)